 Your doctor will usually need to do several tests to diagnose you with pernicious anemia.
 These include:

-Vitamin B-12 levels are assessed through a blood test.
+Vitamin B-12 deficiency test: Your doctor can assess your vitamin B-12 levels through a blood test.
 Low levels indicate a deficiency.

-Your doctor may also want to see if there has been any damage to your stomach walls.
-This can be easily diagnosed through a biopsy.
-A biopsy removes a sample of the stomach’s cells.
+Biopsy: Your doctor may also want to see if there has been any damage to your stomach walls.
+They can diagnose this through a biopsy.
+The biopsy involves removing a sample of the stomach’s cells.
 The cells are then examined microscopically for any damage.

 In a healthy immune system, antibodies are responsible for finding bacteria or viruses.
 They then mark the invading germs for destruction.
-In an autoimmune disease, such as pernicious anemia, the body’s antibodies stop distinguishing between disease and healthy tissue.
-In this case, they destroy the cells making IF.
+In an autoimmune disease such as pernicious anemia, the body’s antibodies stop distinguishing between diseased and healthy tissue.
+In this case, the antibodies destroy the cells making IF.